-The ride on Konkan railway is always beautiful, but in monsoons, the waterfalls on long stretches of western ghats can simply take your breath away.
+The ride on this railway route is always beautiful, but in monsoons, the waterfalls on long stretches of western ghats can simply take your breath away.

 We reached Ratnagiri station post lunch to catch our train to Goa.
 I was pleasantly surprised to see a wall of the station covered with lovely Warli paintings.
 The slanting wall of the ramp was painted in the rust color with white motifs.